 Written by: Craig This entry was posted on Sunday, April 22nd, 2012 at 9:55 pm and is filed under Music News.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.

 That wasn’t the only change: The fest went from being the coldest-ever to a record-setting hottest, with temps for the three days well into the triple digits.

 Highlights from among the diverse offerings: